aesthetic-suite/framework/docs/design/README.md

 A design system is the single source of truth for a product or company's visual identity.
-It's more than just a style guide, pattern library, or raw design files, it's a set of standards that promote consistent,, reusable, and scalable components that enable teams to design, develop, and actualize a product.
+It's more than just a style guide, pattern library, or raw design files, it's a set of standards that promote consistent, reusable, and scalable components that enable teams to design, develop, and actualize a product.

 Design systems have grown in popularity over the years, resulting in different and or